The Alliance Alive: Setting and characters

 The Alliance Alive takes place in a fantasy world divided into four lands separated by ocean.
 A thousand years before the story begins, the world of humans was invaded by Daemons, who feared an energy from the human realm called Chaos.
 Their invasion culminated in the creation of a barrier which caused catastrophic climate changes and generated a cross-shaped flow of energy dubbed the Dark Current to destroy much of humanity.
 Those that remained were quickly subjugated, and the Dark Current settled into the world's oceans, cutting off each land from its neighbors and turning the sky black.
 By the game's events, the world is divided into zones ruled by a hierarchical government with the Daemons as its supreme rulers.

 The nine main characters are members of the Night Crows, a human resistance group who fight the Daemons and seek to restore control of the world to humanity.
 They are Galil, a young boy with a kind personality; Azura, a cheerful woman who often drags Galil on her adventures; Renzo, an optimistic young man with a wealth of information; Barbarosa, a monster soldier who swore loyalty to Azura's father after he saved his life; Vivian, a historian and the daughter of a Daemon overlord; Ignace, Vivian's Daemon butler; Tiggy, a young girl studying the Dark Current; Gene, a man who has acquired magical powers due to an associated with the Daemons; and Rachel, a kind-hearted mercenary.
+The player may also recruit three additional characters; Robbins the Penguin, Shiki the samauri, and Matilda the Dragoon.